kayleebowers/meet-app/README.md

 # meet-app

 ## Project Description
-The Meet App is a serverless, progressive web application (PWA) built with React using a test-driven development (TDD) technique.
+The Meet App is a serverless, progressive web application (PWA) built with React using test-driven development (TDD) and behavior-driven development (BDD) techniques.
 The application uses the Google Calendar API to fetch upcoming events.

 ### Key features
 * Filter Events by City